Gogoxingxing/lc/leetcode.md

 /*
 Solution 1:
 minHeap
-Build a minHeap of elements from the first row.
+define a new datastructure named tuple, it include information like the row index, col index and value Build a minHeap of elements from the first row.
 Do the following operations k-1 times :
 Every time when you poll out the root(Top Element in Heap), you need to know the row number and column number of that element(so we can create a tuple class here), replace that root with the next element from the same column.
 time: O(nlogk)
 */
 public class Solution {